unChaz/sci-fi-5e/srd/classes/warlock.md

 ##### Pact of the Blade

 You can use your action to create a pact weapon in your empty hand.
 You can choose the form that this melee weapon takes each time you create it.
 You are proficient with it while you wield it.
-This weapon counts as magical for the purpose of overcoming resistance and immunity to nonmagical attacks and damage.
+This weapon counts as tek for the purpose of overcoming resistance and immunity to nontek attacks and damage.

 Your pact weapon disappears if it is more than 5 feet away from you for 1 minute or more.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

-You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
+You can transform one tek weapon into your pact weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of 1 hour, which can be done during a short rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
 You can’t affect an artifact or a sentient weapon in this way.
 The weapon ceases being your pact weapon if you die, if you perform the 1-hour ritual on a different weapon, or if you use a 1-hour ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 ##### Pact of the Tome